chesterlo/16-17_7591-VOI/README.md

-# 2016-2017 FTC Team 7591: Voltage of Imagination
+FTC Team 7591: Voltage of Imagination

-Samples of robot designs during the 2016-2017 FTC competition season
+Samples of designs during the 2014-2018 FTC competition seasons

 Used to be hosted on Google Drive but moving popular images to GitHub for ease of access

-facebook page for more: https://www.facebook.com/voi7591/
+facebook page for more team activites: https://www.facebook.com/voi7591/